Do I need to complete a tax return?

 You also might need to complete a Self Assessment tax return if:

 - You have untaxed income.
 This could be, for example, interest that is not taxed before it is paid to you or rental income.
-If you are an employee or a pensioner and the income is less than £2,500 a year you might not have to complete a tax return but it is still your responsibility to report such income by contacting HMRC.
+If you are an employee or a pensioner and the income (profit) is less than £2,500 a year you might not have to complete a tax return but it is still your responsibility to report such income by contacting HMRC.
 If you receive other untaxed income and the tax due on it cannot be collected via your PAYE coding notice you will need to complete a tax return;

 - You receive regular annual income from a trust or settlement, or you receive income from the estate of a deceased person and further tax is due;

-- You have taxable foreign income whether or not you are resident in the UK.
+- You are non-resident and you have taxable income in the UK.
 This includes non-UK resident landlords.
-You can find out more on the GOV.UK website;
+You can find out more on GOV.UK;

 - You have income from savings and investments of £10,000 or more before tax;

 - You have annual income of £100,000 or more before tax;

-- You or your partner receive child benefit and your income is over £50,000.
+- You or your partner receive child benefit and your adjusted net income is over £50,000.
 This is because of the high income child benefit charge;

 - You have tax due at the end of the year that cannot be collected via your PAYE coding notice in a later year;